bigby-framework/bigby/README.md

 - [x] Simple resource loading
 - [x] Spritesheet support
 - [ ] 2D physics
+  - [x] Basic physics support
+  - [ ] Collision management
+  - [ ] Circle colliders
+  - [ ] Box colliders
+  - [ ] Polygon colliders
+  - [ ] PhysicsEditor import
 - [ ] Spatial audio
 - [ ] Game controller support

 ## Planned for the future:

+- [ ] Networking Layer (use Bigby on the server)
 - [ ] 3D support

+## Structure of this repository

+Bigby is split into a collection of packages that are all developed in sync as part of this monorepo:

+- **@bigby/core**: just the core classes, no game-specific functionality.
+- **@bigby/game**: the core game engine (2D rendering, sprites, shaders, ...)
+- **@bigby/physics2d**: 2D physics

 ## Contributing

-Bigby is split into various small-ish packages, all of which are developed in sync within a Lerna-powered monorepo.
+**🚧 Reminder: Bigby is currently under heavy construction.** If you want to contribute, please get in touch first before you start work on your PR.
+Bigby is moving very fast at the moment, and chances for getting unannounced PRs merged are relatively low.

 To get started, clone the repository, and run the following commands:

 ```
 yarn install  # installs all dependencies